dyGiLa/dygila.github.io/benchmark.md

 with `LUMI/24.03` PE and `ROCm/6.0.3`.
 Beside the scaling capabilities of dyGiLa's main functionality, the `insitu` and `HDF5` checkpoint is also benchmarked because outputting raw data is a significant for conducting post-processing out of simulation.
-As following plots shown, perfect strong scaling is first impression,
+As following plots show, perfect strong scaling is first impression,

 <img src="{{ site.github.url }}/pic/strong-scaling-walltime-speedup-512-1024.png" alt="Home" width="130%">